thanhdevapp/jetbrains-reset-trial-evaluation-mac/README.md

 # The script resets JetBrains products trial period but keeps settings, logs and cache

-Supports: Intellij IDEA, WebStorm, DataGrip, PhpStorm  and CLion
+Supports: Intellij IDEA, WebStorm, DataGrip, PhpStorm, CLion, PyCharm, RubyMine and GoLand

 Please use it in study purpose only